dylannelson/AnimalCrossingDashboard/Drafting/README.md

 ### 12/15/2020
 ![dec15th progress](Sketches/12-15.PNG)
 - simplest of the graphs, season data
 - reworked graph order, so it compliments the bar chart better (both show more month based events)

+### 12/23/2020
+- made the "clear" button work far more efficiently
+- made two of the graphs on their own line to make them more readable
+- made graphs disappear when they are empty